Thank you to Idaho® Potatoes for sponsoring this Instant Pot Corned Beef recipe! As always, all opinions are my own.

-The Instant Pot corned beef is perfectly cooked to a wonderful, fall-apart, tender texture.
-The vegetables cook separately from the beef in the cooking liquid, which seasons them perfectly.
 And the POTATOES.
 They are smothered in plenty of salted Irish butter and mixed with a generous amount of fresh chopped parsley.
 They are, I think, the star of this meal- I could eat them with every meal of every day.

 To be honest, I’ve always been kind of put off by the name “corned beef,” even though it’s one of my favorite things to eat ever.
 It’s a beef brisket that has been cured with salt, and actually doesn’t involve corn at all.
 In the UK, it’s traditionally cured with large grain rock salt, also called “corns” (in old English, the word “corn” described any small hard particle or grain).

-Because the beef has already been cured with salt, this is one of the few recipes to which you don’t have to add ANY extra salt.
+Because the beef has already been cured with salt, this is one of the few from-scratch recipes to which you don’t have to add ANY extra salt.
 Corned beef also usually comes with a seasoning packet, so it’s especially easy to prep.

 When you remove the beef from the instant pot, place it in a bowl and add LOTS of the cooking liquid to it.
 Corned beef has a tendency to dry out, so it’s important to store it in the cooking liquid, both while you wait to serve it and for the leftovers.
 You’ll also want to spoon some of the liquid on top when serving.